promet/PRAugmentedReality/README.md

 PRAugmentedReality
 ==================

-PRAugmentedReality is an easy to use iOS Augmented Reality Library.
-It also includes communication protocols with a Custom Drupal Module (In the works).
+PRAugmentedReality is an easy to use iOS Augmented Reality Library - Well optimized for all devices, even the older iPhones.

 ==================